 In the village, you can enjoy walking amidst the rolling hills and forests of South Limburg.

-Visit the nearby attractions like the Valkenburg Castle with its beautiful interiors, secret underground passages at the Velvet Caves, botanical gardens at the Kasteeltuin Oud-Valkenburg, and the modern gallery Kasteel Wijlre.
+Visit the nearby attractions like the Valkenburg Castle (a beautiful Dutch castle) with its beautiful interiors, secret underground passages at the Velvet Caves, botanical gardens at the Kasteeltuin Oud-Valkenburg, and the modern gallery Kasteel Wijlre.

 Hollum is the largest village on Ameland, one of the Wadden Islands in the Netherlands.
 The village is located on the westernmost part of this Frisian Island.